• Home

 Biography

 Patricia Herlihy, Ph.D., RN is the founder of Rocky Mountain Research.
 Patricia received her BSN from the University of Michigan and began her career as a cardiac nurse at Massachusetts General Hospital (MGH), specializing in the education of families preparing for a member’s cardiac surgery.
 As she acknowledged the strong emotional components of medical care, she moved to the psychiatric department of MGH.
+After finishing graduate school at Boston College, Patricia helped open a community inpatient psychiatric unit and then worked in a child guidance clinic for the next 10 years.
+It was in this clinic that she immersed herself in family therapy.
+These efforts led her to join the faculty at Boston University’s School of Nursing as an associate professor teaching graduate-level psychiatric nursing.

 .When the school’s nursing programs closed, Patricia moved to the corporate world as a data systems analyst for Digital Equipment Corporation’s employee assistance program (EAP).
 It was here that Patricia began her interest and research in the area of integration of EAPs and work/life programs and went on to complete her doctoral work at Brandeis University’s The Heller School.